Clotilde Arias: Professional career

 Arias was an incredibly capable woman, and spent considerable time developing a wide variety of skills.
 During her lifetime, she worked as a composer, musician, copywriter, educator, translator, journalist, and activist, all while being a single parent.
 Amongst her many jobs, Arias translated English-language radio shows into Spanish to help reach a wider audience.

 Throughout the 1930s and 1940s, Arias gained success as a composer in the male-dominated advertising industry.
 During World War II, U.S. companies were intent on expanding their markets into Latin America.
 Arias was perfectly placed and skilled to assist in this endeavor.
-She frequently worked for advertising companies and composed jingles for Alkaseltzer, the Ford Motor Company and the Campbell Soup Company.
+She frequently worked for advertising companies and composed jingles for Alka-Seltzer, the Ford Motor Company and the Campbell Soup Company.
 She eventually even became head of the Spanish-language division of the Robert Otto agency.

 Arias composed other serious classical songs, including "Idilio Roto (Broken Idyll)," as well as songs in the popular style of the 1930s, some of which she sold door to door to help support her family.
 Later, she collaborated with notable composers and writers, including Marjorie Harper, Andy Razaf, Albert Gamse and Irving Caesar.
 Best known were her Spanish lyrics to song hits "Rum and Coca-Cola" (English lyrics by Morey Amsterdam) and "Managua Nicaragua" (English lyrics by Albert Gamse), and "Take Me Out to the Ball Game."

 "El Pendón Estrellado"

 In 1945, after the Division and Cultural Cooperation of the Department of State, along with the Music Educators National Conference, called for translations of the United States' national anthem,"The Star-Spangled Banner," to be translated into Spanish and Portuguese so that it could be read in the countries that speak those languages.
 It had already been translated into Spanish twice, but a truly artful singable translation had yet to be realized.
 Arias took on that task, and translated it as closely as she could into Spanish.
 Arias' version remains to this day the only official translation of the national anthem allowed to be sung at major events.
 This translation also had significant political impact at the time, as President Franklin Roosevelt worked to gain allies for the U.S. war effort.
 Arias' translation was part of a concerted endeavor to create positive relations with Latin American countries through the spread of American patriotic music and culture as part of the Good Neighbor Policy.

+This song had its first studio recording in 2025 by NEZZA.